imbo/imbo-coding-standard/README.md

     "imbo/imbo-phpcs-standard": "dev-master"

-or any other [released version](https://packagist.org/packages/imbo/imbo-phpcs-standard). `dev-master` is always the latest stable release.
+or any other [released version](https://packagist.org/packages/imbo/imbo-phpcs-standard). `dev-master` is always the latest stable release, and `dev-develop` is the latest unstable release, **use with caution**.

 ## Usage
 Refer to the standard by using the `--standard` argument to the `phpcs` command:

-    phpcs --standard=vendor/imbo/imbo-phpcs-standard/Imbo /path/to/your/code
+    phpcs --standard=vendor/imbo/imbo-phpcs-standard/src /path/to/your/code